Geri-Borbas/iOS.Library.eppz_Xcode/README.md

 #### Colors with a sense

-Color are built upon a distinctive set of base colors, applied some slight modifiers to subcategories, topped with some emshasizes added to mark code origins.
+Color are built upon a distinctive set of base colors, applied some slight modifiers to subcategories, topped with some emphasizes added to mark code origins.

 ![eppz! xCode color scheme design process](https://raw.github.com/eppz/eppz-xCode/design/eppz!xCode_color_scheme_process.gif)